LuckOfTheGambler/LuckOfTheGambler/README.md

 Extras or RBYIs???

-- This user is usually offline, AFK or Idle, sometimes sleeping if their movements in Pony Town are kinda odd or off.
+- This user is usually offline (hiding/invisible status), AFK or Idle, sometimes sleeping if their movements in Pony Town are kinda odd or off.

 - If this user don't move or say anything, shoot them a whisper, best to get their attention that way.
 Reminder please be respectful about your messages on whispers, if it's positive you'll definitely get a reply, but if it's negative, you'll get ignored.